nabhanabdulla/100daysofCVND/README.md

    * Learnt about low pass filters.
 Used OpenCV GaussianBlur function to blur brain image for reducing noise.
 Compared edge detection(sobel filter) on the blurred image and original image
       <img src="images/3.Gaussian-brain.jpg" width="640">
-   * High pass filters and finding edges of images using Sobel operator in OpenCV
+   * Used fourier transform to visualize frequency spectrum of images and their filtered version
       <img src="images/3.freq-spectrum-ori-vs-blur.jpg" width="640">

 ## Day 2/100 (October 01, 2019):